 If you ever got a payment from us you’ll still have a CRN, CRNs don’t change.

-If you don’t have a CRN, you’ll need to prove your identity online through myGov to get one and link to Centrelink.
+If you don’t have a CRN, you’ll need to prove your identity online through myGov to get one.

 If you can’t get a CRN online, you can call us on the ABSTUDY line.

-You’ll need to get some documents ready to help answer some of the questions in the claim.
-We will need your Tax File number, Bank Account Details, planned and previous course details.
+You’ll need to get some supporting documents ready to help answer some of the questions in the claim.
+We’ll need your bank account details and your course details.

 3. Make your claim

-- calling us on the ABSTUDY line and we’ll help you claim
+- on the phone by calling us on the ABSTUDY line and we’ll help you claim

-- printing and completing the Claim for ABSTUDY Allowances and Part time Award form.
+- by printing and completing the Claim for ABSTUDY Allowances and Part time Award form.

 If you can claim online

-- Answer all the questions - there’s help on each screen including how to submit your supporting documents and other forms.
+There’s help on each screen, including how to submit your supporting documents and other forms.

 If you can’t claim online

-To submit your claim form, follow these steps:
+To claim using a paper form, follow these steps: